-A description of the species present (mammals and amphibians) and the functions of their habitat, based on the surveys carried out and available data, in terms of abundance, distribution and diversity, as well as habitat use, including a detailed description of the methodology (survey description, timing, etc.) for each of these species;
+- A description of the present mammals and amphibians species and the functions of their habitat, based on the surveys carried out and available data, in terms of abundance, distribution and diversity, as well as habitat use, including a detailed description of the methodology (survey description, timing, etc.) for each of these species; - A description of the bird fauna likely to be present in the study area for all four seasons (spring migration, breeding season, fall migration, winter).
+The description will be based on existing data or on recent surveys carried out in the study area according to recognized methods.
+The description will make it possible to: - o identify all the species likely to be present in the study area, particularly species for which breeding is confirmed in the study area, as well as the species at risk or priority species;